apache/spark-website/contributing.md

 We expect this code of conduct to be honored by everyone who participates in the Apache community formally or informally, or claims any affiliation with the Foundation, in any Foundation-related activities and especially when representing the ASF, in any role.

-This code <underline>is not exhaustive or complete</underline>.
+This code <u>is not exhaustive or complete</u>.
 It serves to distill our common understanding of a collaborative, shared environment and goals.
 We expect it to be followed in spirit as much as in the letter, so that it can enrich all of us and the technical communities in which we participate.

 For more information and specific guidelines, refer to the <a href="https://www.apache.org/foundation/policies/conduct.html">Apache Software Foundation Code of Conduct</a>.